Pinafore/848Q/threshold/README.md

-At the end of the eval script, you can see the overall accuracy, and the ratio of correct buzzes to incorrect buzzes (should be positive), and the buzz position (where in the question it's buzzing).
+At the end of the eval script, you can see the overall accuracy, and the ratio of correct buzzes to incorrect buzzes (should be positive), the buzz position (where in the question it's buzzing) and the expected win (Find out what it is in FAQ).

     Questions Right: 90 (out of 201) Accuracy: 0.75  Buzz ratio: .675 Buzz position: 0.054159

-And now we'll see what it is without the length features:
+And now we'll see what it is when we increase :

     Questions Right: 81 (out of 201) Accuracy: 0.74  Buzz ratio: .585 Buzz position: -0.195907